-During the Maternal Child portion of the clinical experience the student will demonstrate a head to toe assessment of a maternity and newborn client.
-This will include information learned in the lab and the student is expected to identify normal and abnormal findings.
+During the Maternal Child portion of the clinical experience the student will competently demonstrate a head to toe assessment of a post-partum maternity and a newborn client.
+This will include information learned in the lab.
+The student is expected to identify and explain normal and abnormal findings.
 The student will then document the assessment in a narrative charting style and submit this document to the instructor.
 This will be done without the use of any resources or references.
 Use of guides or consultation with colleagues or co-assigns will constitute cheating and will be reflected in the ENP.